sterben-Dev10/multi-downloader-nx/README.md

-# Anime Downloader NX by AniDL
+# Anime Downloader NX by AniDL & izu-co

 This downloader can download anime from diffrent sites.
 Currently supported are *Funimation* and *Crunchyroll*.